PEtab-dev/petab_sciml/doc/format.rst

    if the input is a file.

-For `static hybridization <@ref%20hybrid_types>`__ NN input PEtab identifiers are considered valid PETAB_IDs without restrictions (e.g., they may be referenced in the parameters table, condition table, hybridization table, etc.).
+For `static hybridization <@ref%20hybrid_types>`__ NN input PEtab identifiers are considered valid PEtab IDs without restrictions (e.g., they may be referenced in the parameters table, condition table, hybridization table, etc.).
 For `dynamic hybridization <@ref%20hybrid_types>`__, input PEtab identifiers can only